 - + propagation

 Unlike some of the more fussy foliage specimens, snake plants are adaptable to a range of lighting conditions.
 They are often sold as a ‘low-light’ houseplant option, but I feel this categorisation needs some further clarification.
 Whilst it is true that sansevieria can tolerate lower light better than other houseplants, the crucial part of that sentence is tolerate — they can ‘put up with’ lower light, but this will mean growth will be very slow + your plant won’t really thrive in a dark corner.
 If you have the conditions, fairly bright, indirect light is a better option + you’ll notice more growth + a robust plant that makes a statement, rather than a few spindly stems in a shady spot.
+Bear in mind that these are the conditions that are personal to my current environment + are used as a guide for you to compare with your own home.
+It’s important to also remember that windows can be pretty different in size + if you live in a built up area, with other buildings close by, or if there are obstacles like trees outside, this all has an impact on the intensity of light.
 If they are acclimatised gradually, these plants can also handle some direct light, but if space is at a premium keep these positions for your string of pearls + cacti collection!

 Sansevieria are pretty resilient plants that often have to put up with overwatering, followed by compensatory measures that quite often result in under watering!
 The main things to watch out for are the negative effects of an excess of water which will cause the roots to rot + stems to go soggy.
 To avoid this potential problem, the potting mix (+ planter) can really help you keep your plant healthy — more on this later in the post.
 Bear in mind that if your snake plants are in a lower-light position, their watering needs will be reduced + if you have some plants growing in a brighter spot, make sure you aren’t under watering (I admit I am guilty of this).